EFFECTIVE October 6, 2021

 JACKSON & JOSEPHINE COUNTIES, Ore.
-(Sept.
-18, 2021) – A combination of widespread rain and a steady drop in temperatures has made it possible to ease off on some public and industrial fire prevention regulations on lands protected by the Oregon Department of Forestry Southwest Oregon District.
-Effective Sunday, September 19, 2021 at 12:01 a.m., the public fire danger level will decrease to “moderate” (blue), and the industrial fire precaution level (IFPL) will decrease to I (one) in Jackson and Josephine Counties.
+(October 6, 2021) – Consistent fall-like weather and widespread rain has made it possible to ease off on some public and industrial fire prevention regulations on lands protected by the Oregon Department of Forestry Southwest Oregon District.
+Effective Wednesday, October 6, 2021 at 9:00 a.m., the public fire danger level will decrease to “low” (green) in Jackson and Josephine counties.
+Lands affected by this declaration include state, private, county, city and Bureau of Land Management (BLM) forestlands in Jackson and Josephine counties.

 - No debris burning, including piles and debris burned in burn barrels.

 - No fireworks on or within 1/8 of a mile of forestlands.

 - Exploding targets and tracer ammunition, or any bullet with a pyrotechnic charge in its base, are prohibited.